-ISFA currently partners with solarize programs in Bloomington, Indiana, primarily to assist low- and moderate income (LMI) households install solar power for their homes.
+ISFA currently partners with the Bloomington Solarize program, primarily to assist low- and moderate income (LMI) households install solar power for their homes.
 As resources allow, ISFA will provide solar equipment free or at a reduced cost to qualified homeowners, train volunteers to install the panels, and assist (as needed) with additional solar system costs (permits, electrician fees, etc.) ISFA will NOT provide roof repairs or replacements, wiring upgrades, or other improvements.
 Participating homeowners will be required to provide “sweat equity” by volunteering for the program, and to pay any expenses they are able to cover.
 Those who do not meet the income qualifications for panel subsidies may still participate, purchasing solar equipment from our supplier and installing them with volunteer labor, as long as all other requirements are met.

 To qualify for a solar installation with ISFA, homeowners must meet the following requirements, explained below:

 - Reside within the territory of a participating solarize initiative